CosmicDNA/gitload/README.md

 gitload ssh_password_file keychain_args_file
 ```

-Now you can commit utilising your ssh but also signing with your loaded gpg key in a breeze.

 ### Encrypt Data
 To encrypt data to a specified filename, use the -e option:

 ```sh
 gitload -e "data to encrypt" filename
 ```

-> **Important:** Make sure to set the `PASSKEY` environment variable before running the encryption.

 ### Decrypt Data
 To decrypt a specified filename, use the -d option: